extrospective/mmm-toy-data/README.md

 Note: our local Vistaprint version of Robyn has an argument "unconstrained_intercept" which allows Robyn to have negative intercepts.
 We believe this is critical for equation fitting.
 If you are using a version of Robyn which does not support this argument you will have to comment out this one line.

+### Specific scripts

+Although very similar, for documentation reasons we are going to push up scripts actually used.
+These should be fairly self-explanatory from naming.

+robyn_two_var_fb_only: two variable, balanced, only FB variable considered as driver

 # For [VAR Vector Autoregression](https://www.rdocumentation.org/packages/vars/versions/1.5-6/topics/VAR)